AbuSuudy/AZ-204/AZ-204/App Service/Notes.md

 ## Deployment Slots
 Each deployment slot has their hosting and URL so you creating testing, staging environment in the same app.
 For dependent resources like database, app insights it would useful to have one for each environment for slots to interact with.

-> [!NOTE] Tiers
+> [!Info] Tiers
-> You can create separate deployment slots if you're: Standard, Premium or Isolated
+> You can create separate deployment slots if your plan is on: Standard, Premium or Isolated

 ### Swapping Deployment Slot
 How to do zero down time deployments using deployment slots.
 You could reverse the swap to roll back to previous production.